 It matters because it structures our world!
 It creates the possibilities that are available and sets the expectations for any given experience.
 It's a seemingly simple tool that can either be used to broaden our vision of "family" and affirm the lives and relationships of all people, or it can be used to set up boundaries and (whether we mean to or not) keep people out.

-Language doesn't just matter for queer, trans, and nonbinary people, although we would greatly appreciate not having to correct forms that read "husband" on the daily.
+Language doesn't just matter for queer, trans, and nonbinary people, although I would greatly appreciate not having to correct forms that read "husband" on the daily.
 It matters for everyone because language enforces ideas about what is "good" and "bad."
 It matters because it creates an overall image of pregnancy and birth that is frilly, pink, and floral, which is wonderful for some but really limiting for most!
 It matters because all people deserve care that is attentive to their gender expressions and sexual identities.

 Moving up, out, and onward